 This option won’t help you in retaining your house.
 A short sale will help you avoid being held liable for the loan balance that they may not be able to recover from the sale of the property.
-Under the arrangement, you will have to convince the lenders to forgive the remaining loan balance that may be left after the property is sold.
+Under the arrangement, you will have to convince the lenders to forgive the remaining loan balance left after the property is sold.

 Hiring a foreclosure lawyer can benefit you in the following ways:

 Are you in an urgent need for a foreclosure attorney?
-Fill in the form provided alongside and we will help you find the best foreclosure lawyer to assist you with your case.
+Fill in the form provided alongside, and we will help you find the best foreclosure lawyer to assist you with your case.